There’s a lot of discussion about finding the best file manager to use on Android TVs, Google TVs, and TV boxes, especially on places like Reddit.

-- Cloud and Network support is only available on premium app. ($2.99 one-time fee)
+- Cloud and Network support is only available on the premium app. ($2.99 one-time fee)

 #3: Solid Explorer File Manager

-After ES File Explorer was removed from the Google Play Store, a lot of people migrated to the Solid Explorer File Manager.
-It’s got over one hundred thousand positive reviews, so I was really interested to see how it performed.
+After ES File Explorer was removed from the Google Play Store, many people migrated to the Solid Explorer file manager.

-However, the free app that’s available is only a 14-day trial.
+However, the free version of the app is only a 14-day trial.
 To keep using the file manager after that, you’ll need to spend $1.99 (or $2.99 after the trial has ended).

 Solid Explorer is a side-by-side file manager with a clean, simple interface.
-There are some customization options available in the Settings menu that let you change theme colors and styles.
+Some customization options are available in the Settings menu that let you change theme colors and styles.

-Moving files is fairly easy, but I still prefer the way other apps on this list do it.
+Moving files is relatively easy, but I still prefer the way other apps on this list do it.